adamritter/TinyRecursiveModels/README.md

 arch.halt_max_steps=1024
 ```

-Where load_checkpoint points to the last checkpoint
+Where load_checkpoint points to the last checkpoint.

 # Less is More: Recursive Reasoning with Tiny Networks